 If a young woman from a participating stake wants to attend with another participating stake, she must register and pay the $165.00 fee with her stake.
 If a young woman (member or nonmember) from a nonparticipating stake wants to attend with camper from a participating stake, she must wait and register through open enrollment (beginning April 1) and pay the $190.00 nonparticipating stake fee.
 She can request the stake with which she would like to attend on her registration form.
 Instructions for Open Enrollment are found on the website.

 Nonparticipating Stake Campers

 Oakcrest is available for open enrollment after our participating stakes register in March.
 Open weeks will be posted on the website by April 1.
 Please see the Registration tab above for Open Enrollment instructions.
-The registration fee for a non-participating stake members is higher to help cover the maintenance fee paid by Oakcrest participating stakes.
+The registration fee of $190.00 for non-participating stake campers is higher to help cover the maintenance fee paid by Oakcrest participating stakes.

 Special Needs Campers

 Unfortunately, Oakcrest is not for everyone.
 We do not have wheel-chair accessible cabins or bathrooms.
 Girls with severe emotional or physical needs would be better off attending their ward and/or stake camps.
 Young women who come to Oakcrest should be able to function independently.
 Some young women with physical or mental needs that need a little individual help can come with a buddy.
 Buddies must be between 16-18 years old.
 They do not have to pay the registration fee.
 For more information see Special Needs Campers under the Forms tab.